Keye Luke

-Keye Luke (陸錫麒 (Lù Xīqí, Luk6 Sek3 Kei4); June 18, 1904 – January 12, 1991) was a Chinese-born American actor, and a founding member of the Screen Actors Guild.
-He portrayed Lee Chan, the "Number One Son" in the Charlie Chan films, the original Kato in the 1939–1941 Green Hornet film serials, Brak in the 1960s Space Ghost cartoons, Master Po in the television series Kung Fu, and Mr. Wing in the Gremlins films.
-He was the first Chinese-American contract player signed by RKO, Universal Pictures, 20th Century-Fox and Metro-Goldwyn-Mayer and was one of the most prominent Asian actors of American cinema in the mid-20th century.
+Keye Luke (陸錫麒 (Lù Xīqí, Luk^{6} Sek^{3}kei^{4}); June 18, 1904 – January 12, 1991) was a Chinese-born American actor and visual artist.
+He was the first Chinese-American contract player signed by RKO, Universal Pictures, 20th Century-Fox and Metro-Goldwyn-Mayer; a founding member of the Screen Actors Guild, and was one of the most prominent Asian actors of American cinema in the mid-20th century.

+Luke notably portrayed Lee Chan, the "Number One Son" in the Charlie Chan films, the original Kato in the Green Hornet film serials (1939–41), the voice of Brak on the animated television series Space Ghost cartoons (1966–67), Kwai Chang Caine's mentor Master Po on the television series Kung Fu (1972–75), and Mr. Wing in the Gremlins (1984) and its sequel Gremlins 2: The New Batch (1990).

 Early life

-Luke's father, Lee Luke, was born in San Francisco in 1880, and traveled to China several times where he married Keye's mother, Down Cook.
-Lee Luke established an art/import shop in Seattle Chinatown.
+Luke was born in Canton (Guangzhou) in 1904, during the Qing dynasty.
+His father, Lee Luke, was a second-generation Chinese American born in San Francisco in 1880.
+His mother, Down Cook, was from Guangzhou.
+Luke's parents met while his father was on one of several trips to China.
+When he was still a young child, he and his family moved back to the United States, settling in Seattle, Washington.
+Luke was raised in Seattle Chinatown, where Luke's father established an art/import shop in Seattle Chinatown.

+In Seattle, Luke attended Franklin High School, where he contributed cartoons and illustrations to school publications.
+He attended the University of Washington for a brief time, studying engineering.
+He became a naturalized citizen of the United States in 1944.

-Born in Canton (Guangzhou), China, during the Qing dynasty, Luke was raised in Seattle.
-He had four siblings who all moved from Seattle to California during the Great Depression.
+Luke had four siblings who all moved from Seattle to California during the Great Depression.
 His younger brother Edwin Luke also became an actor in the Charlie Chan series.
 The Luke family includes Washington assistant attorney-general Wing Luke.

-In Seattle, Luke attended Franklin High School, where he contributed cartoons and illustrations to school publications.
-He became a naturalized citizen of the United States in 1944.
+Career

 Artist

 Before becoming an actor, he was an artist in Seattle and, later, Hollywood.
 Luke worked on several of the murals inside Grauman's Chinese Theatre.
 He did some of the original artwork for the pressbook of the original King Kong (1933).
 Luke also painted a mural for the casino set in The Shanghai Gesture (1941).

 He published a limited edition set of pen and ink drawings of the Rubaiyat of Omar Khayyam in the 1950s.
 He also created illustrations for the books The Unfinished Song of Achmed Mohammed by Earle Liederman, Blessed Mother Goose by Frank Scully and an edition of Messer Marco Polo by Brian Oswald Donn-Byrne (unpublished).
 Other artwork completed by Luke included the dust jackets for books published in the 1950s and 1960s.
 It was through his studio art work that he was recruited for his earliest movie roles.